Creative online fundraising ideas for growth

 Best practices give you a foundation for innovation

 New technologies are fun.
-But before we discuss what’s trendy in online fundraising, it’s a good idea to take a look at a best practices from Non-profit Tech for Good.
+But before we discuss what’s trendy in online fundraising, it’s a good idea to look at the best practices from Non-profit Tech for Good.
 They wrote a great article series about digital marketing for not-for-profit groups.
 Check it out.
 It may not seem inventive, but the most creative plans are built with a good foundation.

 Passive funding sources

-Programs that offer passive donations are a great way to keep funds coming in all year long.
-Sites like AmazonSmile, which has been around since 2013, may not offer a huge draw initially, but over time the donations can add up.
+Programs offering passive donations are a great way to keep funds coming in all year.
+Sites like AmazonSmile, which has been around since 2013, may not offer a vast draw initially, but the donations can add up over time.

-Another donation platform to consider: RoundUp App.
-It’s free to join and let’s donors round up their purchases to the nearest dollar.
+Another donation platform to consider is RoundUp App.
+It’s free to join and lets donors round up their purchases to the nearest dollar.
 The change is then donated to your group or school.
 A few cents here and there can make a difference.

 Peer-to-peer fundraising

 Peer-to-peer fundraising lets your group members raise funds on your behalf.
-For the older kids or parents of the littles, peer-to-peer fundraising on social media can be effective—especially for those with a strong social media presence.
+For the older kids or parents of the littles, peer-to-peer fundraising can be effective—especially for those with a solid social media presence.

 But, if social media sites aren’t an option for your group, consider checking out peer-to-peer fundraising software.
 There are plenty of options at all price points for your group.